ChrisPenner/BoxKite/README.md

 got a custom domain.
 If you want to set up a custom domain, follow Google's instructions here: https://cloud.google.com/appengine/docs/domain

+Now you should be able to deploy it straight from GoogleAppEngineLauncher.

 If instead you'd prefer to upload your blog as a static set of files, see **Rendering to Static Site**.